 Implementing a pick to cart system can also come with a few challenges.
 For one, it can be difficult to organize an optimized route.
 In large distribution centers, the heightened volume of items being picked at one time can generate a lot of traffic and congestion in aisles.
 Additionally, orders can be subject to operator error if pickers place items in the wrong container.

 Is pick to cart is right for your business?

 Before adopting the pick to cart concept in your distribution center, there are a few important considerations to weigh:

 - Characteristics of items in your distribution center — Large, bulky items will require larger containers — and sometimes, more carts.
 Plus, heavy items can make it difficult for associates to move manual carts.

-- Quantity of SKUs and order profiles — A larger volume of SKUs increases the complexity of organizing orders on a cart and also typically means more time-consuming picking routes.
+- Quantity of SKUs and order profiles — A larger volume of SKUs increases the complexity of organizing orders on a batch picking cart and also typically means more time-consuming picking routes.
 Large numbers of orders with small numbers of SKUs and large numbers of SKUs with a small rate of picks are both well-suited for pick to cart.

 - Software and technology investments — Large operations may require substantial investments in hardware and software to implement pick to cart.
 Complex order profiles may benefit from the addition of voice picking or pick to light technologies to improve accuracy and efficiency.